cabforum/servercert/docs/BR.md

 >
 > *   certificatePolicies:policyIdentifier (Required)
 >
->     A Policy Identifier, defined by the issuing CA, that indicates a Certificate Policy asserting the issuing CA's adherence to and compliance with these Requirements.
+>     A Policy Identifier that indicates a Certificate Policy asserting the issuing CA's adherence to and compliance with these Requirements.
 >
->     The following extensions MAY be present:
+>     The following fields MAY be present:
 >
 >     *   certificatePolicies:policyQualifiers:policyQualifierId (Recommended)
 >
->         *   id-qt 1 [RFC 5280].
+>         *   id-qt-cps [RFC 5280].
 >
->     *   certificatePolicies:policyQualifiers:qualifier:cPSuri (Optional)
+>     *   certificatePolicies:policyQualifiers:qualifier:cPSuri (Recommended)
 >
 >         HTTP URL for the Subordinate CA's Certification Practice Statement, Relying Party Agreement or other pointer to online information provided by the CA.